As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 Black walnut woods are among the most desirable and expensive woods you’ll find.

 Others in this category include African black wood, ebony, Indian sandalwood, pink ivory, and Dalbergia.
-Black walnut wood is valued due to several reasons.
+Black walnut wood is valued for several reasons.

-Prices tend to be higher due to multiple factors that mainly involve supply and demand.
+Prices tend to be higher due to multiple factors, mainly supply and demand.

 About Black Walnut Wood

-This wood is derived from black walnut trees mostly found around the South-central to South-eastern United States.
-One of the reasons why this tree is considered valuable is due to its close-grained nature.
+This wood is derived from black walnut trees, mostly found around the South-central to South-eastern United States.
+One reason this tree is considered valuable is its close-grained nature.

 Plus, it’s easily worked.
-At maturity, this walnut tree species reaches a height of around 80 to 130 ft.
+At maturity, this walnut tree species reaches around 80 to 130 ft.

 Black walnut trees thrive under full sun and shady conditions.
-Preferred soil types are clay and loam soils with medium moisture.
-USDA growing zones 4 through 9 support the growth of black walnut trees.
+They prefer clay and loam soils with medium moisture.
+USDA growing zones 4 through 9 support their growth.

 Is Walnut Wood Expensive?

 For many readers, this will be asking the obvious.
-Of cour,se black walnut trees are expensive, mainly from the scarcity of wood.
-Due to such a lack, demand always outstrips supply.
-Apart from its scarce supply, black walnut wood is beautiful, and strong.
+Of course, black walnut trees are expensive, mainly because of the scarcity of wood.
+Due to this lack, demand always outstrips supply.
+Apart from its scarce supply, black walnut wood is beautiful and strong.

 It’s put to a wide range of us, including veneers, gunstocks, trims & moldings, cabinets, flooring, furniture, and cutting boards.
-It takes a minimum of about 35 years for black walnut wood to be cut and processed or milled for lumber supplies.
+It takes about 35 years for black walnut wood to be cut and processed or milled for lumber supplies.
 This alone reveals why it’s so expensive to buy.

 Black Walnut Price Per Board Foot

-If this wood is expensive as we’ve seen, then how much does it sell for?
-Starting with unprocessed black walnut woods, average prices will be around $5.25 per foot for a 4×4.
+If this wood is expensive, as we’ve seen, then how much does it sell for?
+Starting with unprocessed black walnut woods, the average price for a 4×4 will be around $5.25 per foot.

-Quarter sawn black walnut will go for around $7.5 to 8 per foot.
-Now it’s logical to expect much higher prices for black walnut wood when they’re processed.
+Quarter-sawn black walnut will sell for around $7.5 to $8 per foot.
+Now, it’s logical to expect much higher prices for black walnut wood when it’s processed.

-The average cost for such will be around $9 per foot while wider slabs are likely to as much as $12 per foot.
+The average cost for such will be around $9 per foot, while wider slabs will likely cost as much as $12 per foot.

-Single logs of black walnut woods can cost up to $200 per piece.
+Single logs of black walnut wood can cost up to $200 per piece.

 -